-Invalid feeding cups (a.k.a. "sick feeders") came in all shapes and sizes and were intended mostly for adults.
-They however also are found in smaller sizes though rarer indicating children in mind.
+Feeding cups (a.k.a. "sick feeders" and "invalid feeders") came in all shapes and sizes and were intended mostly for adults.
+They however also can be found in smaller sizes though rarer indicating children in mind.

 Feeding cups were also made in silver and pewter (see photo below).